theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/documentation/function-modules-and-bapis/settings.md

 ![BAPI export parameters](../../assets/images/yunio/BAPI-output.png){:class="img-responsive"}

+!!! tip
+	To use tables as output parameters, see [Table Parameters](#table-parameters).

 ### Changing Parameters

 Changing parameters represent parameters that can be used for input and output.
 In the tab **Changing** you can define the changing parameters.